Levintsky/ML-tutorial/Algorithms/Adversarial.md

 	- Imagine binary classifcation: f(x) and y (+/-1)
 	- Insight: create a new dataset, manipulate x (originally cat), s.t., turns it into a dog with cat-looking with dog-robust-feature and labled it as a dog in the new dataset;
 - A Game Theoretic Approach to Class-wise Selective Rationalization.
 NIPS'19
-- Donahue, J., Krahenbuhl, P., and Darrell, T. Adversarial feature learning.
+- J Donahue, P Krahenbuhl, and T Darrell.
+Adversarial feature learning.

 ## Attack
 - B Biggio, B Nelson and P Laskov.
 Poisoning Attacks against Support Vector Machines.
 ICML'12